Respite Care For Family Caregivers & Other Assisted Living Services in Huntington Beach, CA

 Our assisted living includes help for seniors as well as help for family members in the form of respite care

 Do you find yourself getting sick more often than usual?
 Do you occasionally throw out your back or suffer other painful strains?
 If you haven’t had a good night’s sleep in a long time, it could be that your sore body or worried mind won’t let you rest long enough to get refreshed.
 Long-term stress may be the culprit.
 Our respite care and assisted living services may be the solution.

 Studies show that people who provide home care for a loved one may experience mental and physical health problems more frequently than the general population.
 According to the Centers for Disease Control and Prevention, the positive emotions associated with caregiving may be overshadowed by the influences of prolonged stress.
 These can result in more frequent colds and flu, back pain, sleep disorders, and high blood pressure.
 Such problems leave you vulnerable to injuries and chronic illness.

 Consider all you do for a loved one in a day, including feeding, cleaning, keeping appointments, and providing entertainment.
 Your obligations might overwhelm your stores of patience and energy.
-As a result, you feel stress, and your mind and body sense they must fight back.
+As a result, you feel stress and your mind and body since they must fight back.
 Remaining in this state indefinitely can reduce the quality or length of your life.